Dr. Ian Rodway, a fellowship trained spine surgeon, addresses pinched nerves in the spine:

 Treatment usually starts with anti-inflammatory medication and physical therapy to help realign the bone or cartilage that is adding pressure to the nerve.

-Sometimes platelet rich plasma, steroids, or stem cells can be injected strategically to treat radiating pain.
+Sometimes platelet injections or steroids can be injected strategically to treat radiating pain.
 Surgery is only reserved for severe symptoms that persist despite conservative treatment.
 If you are a good candidate for therapy or injections, those are almost always recommended before surgery.

 At Beacon Orthopaedics, we offer comprehensive spinal diagnostic and treatment options, including x-ray and MRI, physical therapy, injections and ortho-biologics, and even surgical procedures all under one roof.